Toronto and Greater Toronto Area

 Photo Credit: Destination Ontario

 Cycling in and around Toronto is a fun and fast way to visit unique neighbourhoods, attractions and enjoy nature in the city.
-Visitors to Toronto will be pleasantly surprised by its large bikeway network with 753km mix of bicycle lanes, off-road trails and signed routes, the relatively flat and grid like layout of the city makes getting around by bike easy.
+Visitors to Toronto will be pleasantly surprised by its large bikeway network with 753km mix of bicycle lanes, off-road trails and signed routes.
+The relatively flat and grid-like layout of the city makes getting around by bike easy.

-• Toronto Cycling Day Tour Itineraries – Ontario By Bike’s new Toronto Cycling Day Tour Itineraries are a series of seven self-guided cycling routes designed to show visitors and residents the best of Toronto’s cycling routes and trails and showcase attractions best seen on a bike.
-The itineraries range from explorations on off-road waterfront and ravine trails, showcasing Toronto’s natural wonders and green spaces, to urban cycling routes where riders will view murals, sculptures and art installations across the city, top shopping and tourist destinations and restaurants and eateries displaying Toronto’s vibrant cultural and culinary diversity.
+Ontario By Bike’s Toronto Cycling Day Tour Itineraries are a series of seven self-guided cycling routes designed to show visitors and residents the best of Toronto’s cycling routes and trails and showcase attractions best seen on a bike.
+On these itineraries, explore:

 The City of Toronto currently has a 367km On-road Bikeway Network with 386km of multi-use off-road cycling paths.
 Navigate your way across the city making use of the cycling map or following signed routes that link cyclists to neighbourhoods and destinations across the city.
 Explore the city on a suggested ride itinerary.